Mateusz-Ramotowski-Poland/Daily-week-organizer/README.md

 -V dodatkowo dodaj lub usuń ostatni timer (mogę dodać tyle timerów ilę chcę)

 version 1.3
-- add voice after timer reach 0;
+-V add voice after timer reach 0;
 - add button/buttons for setting the timer
+- Add modal window (form) for timer editing
+- Add modal window after time will reach 0
-- when you add timer it should be clean without data -->
+- when you add timer it should be clean without data
+- test how it works and refactor your code

+Version 1.4
+- make nice looking layout for it

+-->